virginiabrioso/aws-docker-jenkins-miniproject/README.md

 So for now we have a CI env, since we have to manually trigger the pipeline job to build the Node app container.
 So Let's go to CD part

 1. In Jenkins go to "manage/pluginManager/available" and install "Github Integration" plugin
+2. Go to your job configuration and enable "GitHub hook trigger for GITScm polling"
-2. In your Github Repo create a WebHook, first go to "settings/hooks" and click "Add webhook", then confirm you github password and create the webhook with Payload URL "http://PublicIP:8080/github-webhook"
+3. In your Github Repo create a WebHook, first go to "settings/hooks" and click "Add webhook", then confirm you github password and create the webhook with Payload URL "http://PublicIP:8080/github-webhook"
-3. Go to your job configuration and enable "GitHub hook trigger for GITScm polling"
+4. In settings/ssh/new in Github create a new SSH Key with the output from ```sudo cat /home/ubuntu/.ssh/id_rsa.pub```

 ## Yey, your CICD pipeline is done.
 Now everytime you change your repository Jenkins will create a build in your job pipeline with these new changes